treasure1095/treasure1095/README.md

 - 👋 Hi, I’m @treasure1095
 - 👀 I’m interested in crypto
-- 🌱 I’m currently learning how to yrade crypto
+- 🌱 I’m currently learning how to trade crypto
 - 💞️ I’m looking to collaborate on ..
 -
 - 📫 How to reach me jessejay1095@gmail.com